-Past performance of the City of Bentonville's CDBG program indicates that the PY2024 Annual Action Plan must emphasize the timely expenditure of funds and renewed commitment to Bentonville's community partners.
+Past performance of the City of Bentonville's CDBG program indicates that the PY2024 Annual Action Plan must emphasize the timely expenditure of funds and continuing commitment to Bentonville's community partners.
 Due to the delay in initiating PY2023 and the CDBG program as a whole, projects begun in PY2023 remain ongoing and will continue until those funds are properly expended.
-For projects that have received new applications for PY2024, such as those with the Boys and Girls Club of Benton County and the Helen R Walton's Children Enrichment Center, CDBG funds will be spent on a first-in, first-out basis as required by HUD.
+For projects that have received new applications for PY2024, such as those with the Boys and Girls Club of Benton County and the Helen R Walton's Children Enrichment Center, projects and monitoring will begin with the new program year.

-Learning from the City's past problems with program initiation the City will take steps to ensure that PY2024 will begin program spending quickly after the approval of the Annual Action Plan.
-Steps in place to ensure that is successful are:
+Learning from the City's program initiation the City will take steps to ensure that the changes to PY2024 included in the amendment will begin program spending quickly after the approval of the Annual Action Plan Substantial Amendment.
+Steps in place to ensure that it is successful are:

-- Drafting Subrecipient Agreements during the AAP approval period so they can be executed once the 2024 allocation is signed. - Continuing to keep open applications for the ongoing down payment assistance program that the City put in place in the PY2023 Action Plan. - Attaining a budget adjustment for the CDBG program once the 2024 allocation is signed so that there are no delays due to City Council approval. - Increasing spending for the advertisement of the down payment assistance program with CDBG administration funds to raise public awareness of and participation in the program. - Engaging with community partners throughout the process and capitalizing on the relationships made during the community engagement period for the 2024 AAP.
+- Drafting Subrecipient Agreements during the AAP amendment approval period so they can be executed once the 2024 allocation is signed. - Attaining a budget adjustment for the CDBG program once the 2024 amendment is approved so that activities can begin immediately. - Engaging with community partners throughout the process and capitalizing on the relationships made during the community engagement period for the 2024 AAP. - Continuing multi-year projects such as the sidewalk installation project begun in PY2023.